CoIT-WGU/D084-Lab-Resources/Instructions/Labs/00 - Lab Setup.md

 1. Select **LabFiles**, then click **Upload** you documented from step 1.

-*	Now you should be able to see all of your necessary lab files stored within your Azure File Share to reference as you progress through the labs.
+> **Now you should be able to see all of your necessary lab files stored within your Azure File Share to reference as you progress through the labs**.